efene/efene.github.io/_sources/language-introduction.txt

 that start with lowercase are atoms, like the function name **add_two**.

-Atoms are objects whose value is its name, you can find them in other languages like cloure, lisp, scheme and ruby sometimes with sligthly different syntax.
+Atoms are objects whose value is its name, you can find them in other languages like clojure, lisp, scheme and ruby sometimes with slightly different syntax.

 Now back to our, function, it takes to arguments, A and B and returns A + B, no big deal right?